Hamidu68/dnn-acceleration/keras-verification/README.md

 ${Random_range} : set a numerical range of variables to be initialized (ex.
 20 means 1 to 20)
 ${Data_type} : data type (ex. float)

+by this, init_weight.bin, init_input.bin files are created in variable_generator folder.

 ### 2. Generate C code